gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 The application should be available at the url defined in $REMOTE_HOME_URL for the staging environment

-For the FTP, trigger on the Gitlab pipelione the build job `PureFtpdBuildLive`, and upon success trigger the deployment with `PureFtpdDeployLive`.
+For the FTP, trigger on the Gitlab pipeline the build job `PureFtpdBuildLive`, and upon success trigger the deployment with `PureFtpdDeployLive`.

 #### 5. Configure the bastion server and deploy the back-office subsystems